bFraley/bFraley.github.io/_posts/2016-09-9-textadventure.md

 for specific implementation tasks and project milestones.</p>

 <p>With planning and project setup complete, on to thoughts on object oriented programming.
-I decided make a ninja game.
+I decided to make a ninja game.
 The requirements were to have a character who could move through rooms or stages, battle enemies or complete some task, and have some notion of an inventory.</p>